Kleptine/UnitySessionStreamer/README.md

 This client plugin is available under the MIT License.
 See `LICENSE` for more details.

 [^1]: 1280x720 is also the maximum supported resolution for H264 Hardware encoding on many platforms.
+[^2]: On modern platforms with hardware encoding support.